mikesmallhelp/wacat/README.md

 ### 1.4.0 (January 4, 2024)

-- Enhanced input field content generation with support for invalid or broken data
-  - Leverages the OpenAI API for content creation when an API key is available; otherwise, defaults to wacat's independent generation mechanism
-- Improved AI-driven content generation to incorporate autocomplete and placeholder attributes of input elements
+- Enhanced AI input field content generation with support for invalid or broken data.
+Also improved AI-driven content generation to incorporate autocomplete and placeholder attributes of input elements.

 ### 1.3.0 (December 3, 2024)